jenny-gerbracht/Orciraptor_agilis_2021/README.md

 MEROPS

 ## Module 5: Differential gene expression analysis
-1) Mapping and counting
+1) Mapping the processed reads back to the newly generated transcriptome with bowtie2 and counting with salmon in alignment-mode (bowtie2.sh).
-2) R script with DESeq2
+2) Perform
 3) Output table with parsed functional annotation and expression info
 4) Generate Figures